grassmunk/Chicago95/INSTALL.md

 After copying over the files to your system, we now need to convert the `sserife.fon` file to a TrueType font using FontForge.
 (This step is optional; you can still use MS Sans Serif, but bold fonts will not be available)

-- Install FontForge with `sudo apt install fontforge`
+- Install FontForge with `sudo apt install fontforge` (For Arch platforms, run `pacman -S fontforge-git`)
 - Open FontForge and open the `sserife.fon` file
 - After the font is opened, go to File -> Generate Fonts...
 - Below the new filename `MSSansSerif.ttf` there will be two dropdowns, make sure the left one is set to "No Outline Font", then set the right one to "(faked) MS Bitmap only sfnt (ttf)"